ArtDev-HE/ai-ticket-management-system/docs/complete_reference_updated.md

 - Completed an additional lint/type pass across the frontend to remove explicit `any` uses and add runtime guards.
 This improved static checks and prevented several potential runtime shape mismatches coming from AI descriptors.
 - Fixed a parse error in the smoke test harness and ran the dev smoke test against the running backend; the smoke tests completed successfully.
 Changes were committed to `main` with message: "chore: lint/type fixes and run frontend smoke tests".

+### Verification — 2025-10-10
+- Developer verified the webapp UI in the browser and confirmed chat + analytics visualizations display as expected.
+- Smoke tests were executed and passed; commits pushed to `main`.

 ## Known issues / Deferred work